bitmark-inc/bitmark-sdk-doc/source/includes/_actions.md

 tx := client.TransferBitmark(transferRequest)
 ```

-A user can query his incoming transfers and take action on them.
+A receiver can query his incoming transfers and take action on them.
 Each transfer can be either `accept` or `reject`.